Part of: Family Investment Company

 The FIC deals with the succession and Inheritance Tax problem.
 It holds the surplus wealth that sits outside the pension, cash extracted from the trading company, investment portfolios and property, and passes the growth in that wealth to the next generation whilst the founder keeps control.

 One point of honesty matters here.
-Following the reforms announced in the 2024 Budget, unspent pension funds are due to be brought within the Inheritance Tax estate from April 2027, so a pension should no longer be relied upon as a way of sheltering wealth from Inheritance Tax.
+Unspent pension funds are due to be brought within the Inheritance Tax estate from April 2027, so a pension should no longer be relied upon as a way of sheltering wealth from Inheritance Tax.
 That change makes the division of labour clearer, not weaker: the SSAS is the Corporation Tax and retirement-control vehicle, and the FIC is the succession vehicle.
 Used together, they form the basis of the Lifetime Business Tax Plan, TLPI's integrated approach to director tax planning.

 What does it cost to set up a Family Investment Company?